Free shipping to the US on orders over $150

 Expert's Tip

 This mixed miso paste from Tsurumiso Jyozo is made from a mixture of soybeans, barley, rice, and bittern salt.
 It is a unique and flavorful miso blend that is free of additives or GMOs.
-It's delicious and robust flavor pairs perfectly with tofu, vegetables, and seaweed in miso soup.
-Its unique flavor will make you want to consume delicious miso soup everyday!
+Its delicious and robust flavor pairs perfectly with tofu, vegetables, and seaweed in miso soup.
+Its unique flavor will make you want to consume delicious miso soup every day!

 Instructions